michaelfranzl/grbl-streamer/README.rst

 Documentation
 --------

-We believe that the code is well documented.
-This module is for developers, not end users.
+I believe that the code is well documented.
+This module is for developers for integration into parent applications, not end users.

 Usage example
 --------